 Generally, a Participant in the DSU Plan who is not a US taxpayer shall be entitled to elect, by filing a notice with the Secretary of the Company, up to two dates (each an "Entitlement Date"): following the date of his or her death or retirement from, or loss of office or employment with the Company or a corporation related to the Company for purpose of the Income Tax Act (Canada) (the "Termination Date") as of which the DSUs credited to such participant shall be redeemed.
+Under the DSU Plan, a participant's Entitlement Date shall be before the date that is three months after the participant's Termination Date and no later than the date which is 12 months after such Termination Date.

-A participant's elected Entitlement Date(s) shall not be later than December 15 of the calendar year following the year in which his or her Termination Date occurs, or earlier than three months after such Termination Date.
+Under the Amended and Restated DSU Plan, if approved, a participant's elected Entitlement Date(s) shall not be later than December 15 of the calendar year following the year in which his or her Termination Date occurs, or earlier than three months after such Termination Date.
 Where a participant is eligible to file one or more election notices to redeem his or her DSUs but fails to do so, such participant's Entitlement Date shall be deemed to be December 15 of the calendar year following the year in which his or her Termination Date occurs.